MicrosoftDocs/defender-docs/defender-endpoint/mdav-scan-best-practices.md

 - If you set the percentage value to 0 or 100, CPU throttling will be disabled, and Windows Defender can use up to 100% of CPU during the scheduled and custom scans.
 This isn't recommended as it can lead to unresponsive apps, and even overheating so proceed with extreme caution.

 - Changing the value has both pros and cons.
-Higher values mean the scans perform faster; however, it could slow down your system during the scan, while lower values mean the scan takes longer to finish, but you'll have more CPU resources available for your system during the scan.
+Higher values mean the scans perform faster; however, it could slow down your system during the scan, while lower values mean the scan takes longer to finish, but you have more CPU resources available for your system during the scan.
 For instance, if you're running critical workloads on a server, this setting should be set to a value that doesn’t interfere with the functioning of the workloads.

 - Manual scans ignore the CPU throttling setting and run without any CPU limits.
 However, there's a scan policy setting (see [Set-MpPreference (Defender)](/powershell/module/defender/set-mppreference?view=windowsserver2022-ps&preserve-view=true) for ThrottleForScheduledScanOnly setting) that if it's disabled, then manual scans adhere to the same CPU limits as a scheduled scan.